-Cornell students, with preference for Anthropology Majors and Minors and Public Service Studies Minors;
+- Cornell students, with preference for Anthropology Majors and Minors and Public Service Studies Minors;

 Preference will be given to students spending three or more weeks on the engaged learning project.

-How you prepared for the engaged learning project (which Anthropology and other relevant courses have you taken, such as anthropological methods, topical, or area study courses?)
+- How you prepared for the engaged learning project (which Anthropology and other relevant courses have you taken?)

-To be eligible for consideration, the application packet must be complete and submitted by email to Margaret Rolfe (email@example.com).
-Contact Margaret Rolfe for logistical questions regarding the submission.
-For other information, contact Prof. Saida Hodžić (firstname.lastname@example.org), the Director of Undergraduate Studies.
+Deadline: May 21, 2021.
+To be eligible for consideration, the application packet must be complete and submitted by email to Megan Olivares at firstname.lastname@example.org.
+Contact Megan Olivares for logistical questions regarding the submission.
+For other information, contact Prof. Sofia Villenas (email@example.com), the Director of Undergraduate Studies.

 Beginning June 1, faculty, staff and students — graduate, professional and undergraduate — may petition to travel internationally on essential or non-essential Cornell-related business and research, provided that the financial expenditure has been approved.